chenkahana/Jimmy/README.md

 ---

-**🎉 Ready to Use**: The main app is fully functional and ready for use.
-The lock-screen widget is implemented and ready for Xcode setup following the guide in `WIDGET_README.md`.
+**🎉 Ready to Use**: The main app and lock-screen widget are fully functional.
+See `WIDGET_README.md` for deployment details.
 The Apple Watch companion is provided as sample code and needs an Xcode Watch App target to run.